sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 > There are two versions of this lab.
 One version is dependent on a given Azure Eventhub that streams the Factory and LoraWan data, in the other one, you can use notebooks to create the data streams **TBD**.

 </div>

-## Original Creators

-This workshop/tutorial was originally written by the following authors and is available at [Fabric-RTI-Workshop](https://github.com/microsoft/fabconrtiworkshop)

-- [Sander van de Velde](https://github.com/sandervandevelde), Microsoft MVP on Azure IoT & Real-Time Intelligence, Principal Architect, SDG Group

-This workshop is inspired by the excellent workshop available at [Fabric-RTI-Workshop](https://aka.ms/fabricrtiworkshop).

 ## Authors